The 2023 hike in Gran Canaria 🇪🇸

 May 2023

 Hi!
 Welcome to (another) blog about my hiking adventures.
 This blog presents the adventures Kaya and I had during our hiking holiday in Gran Canaria.
-Kaya made also a vlog series about our holiday (with English subtitles, thanks ChatGPT for helping out here), which you can find here!
+Kaya also made a vlog series about our holiday (with English subtitles, thanks ChatGPT for helping out here), which you can find here!
 Quality content!
-(In my honest and unbiased opinion).
+(In my humble and unbiased opinion).

-From April 7 to April 17, me and my girlfriend/fiance (see Día Très) hiked through one of the Canary Islands - Gran Canaria.
-Based on a multi-day hiking trip set out in a book from Lannoo, we decided to trek from the north of Gran Canaria, across the volcanic island to Maspalomas in the south.
+From April 7 to April 17 2023, my at-that-time girlfriend/fiance and I (see Día Très) hiked through one of the Canary Islands - Gran Canaria.
+Based on a multi-day hiking trip set out in a book by Lannoo, we decided to trek from the north of Gran Canaria, across the volcanic island to Maspalomas in the south.
 This route was described in a... rather unclear fashion, which implied that we needed to basically plan out the route ourselves.
-For this we used a map by KOMPASS, the Lannoo book, the website by Caers Bart and Google Maps.
-After we managed to plan the route we were going to take and booked the flights, we were ready to pack and head to the airport.
-For this trip, we did not plan to store luggage at a central point, meaning that everything we took on the airplane had to be carried on our backs.
-I don't remember the details, but, excluding water, Kaya's backpack weighed 10 kilos, while mine was about 12.
+For this, we used a map by KOMPASS, the Lannoo book, the website by Caers Bart and Google Maps.

 Día Cero: Getting there and final preparations